A penalty barrier framework for nonconvex constrained optimization: Numerical experiments

-We consider the \emph{MovieLens 100k} dataset\footnote{The entire dataset is available at \url{https://grouplens.org/datasets/movielens/100k/}.}, which contains $1000023$ ratings for $3706$ unique movies (the dataset contains some repetitions in movie ratings and we have ignored them); these recommendations were made by $6040$ users on a discrete rating scale from $Y_{\min}=1$ to $Y_{\max}=5$.
+\paragraph*{Setup} We consider the \emph{MovieLens 100k} dataset,\footnote{The entire dataset is available at \url{https://grouplens.org/datasets/movielens/100k/}.} which contains $1000023$ ratings for $3706$ unique movies (the dataset contains some repetitions in movie ratings and we have ignored them); these recommendations were made by $6040$ users on a discrete rating scale from $Y_{\min}=1$ to $Y_{\max}=5$.
 If we construct a matrix of movie ratings by the users, then it is a sparse unstructured matrix with only $4.47\%$ of the total entries available.

-We compare \pippo{} and \alps{} and test their scalability with instances of increasing size.
-We fix the number of atoms to $\natoms=10$ and consider the instances of \eqref{eq:matrixcompletion} corresponding to subsets of $\nusers \in \set{10,15,\ldots,45}$ users (always starting from the first one).
-For these problem instances the sizes range $n \in [7220, 11060]$ and $m \in [7120, 47745]$.
-We set the regularization parameter \(\lambda = 10^{-2}\) and invoke each solver with the primal-dual tolerances \(\epsilon_{\rm p}=\epsilon_{\rm d} = 10^{-3}\) and without time limit.
-For each problem instance, we randomly generated $10$ starting points, for a total of $80$ calls to each solver variant.
+We compare \pippo{} to \alps{} and \ipopt{}, testing their scalability with instances of increasing size.
+The set of problems consists of \emph{small} and \emph{large} instances, as well as instances \emph{with} and \emph{without} the \(\|\cdot\|_0\) term in \eqref{eq:matrixcompletion}.
+We set the regularization parameter \(\lambda = 10^{-2}\), randomly generate 4 starting points for each problem instance, and invoke each solver with the primal-dual tolerances \(\epsilon_{\rm p}=\epsilon_{\rm d} = 10^{-3}\) and without time limit.
+First, we fix the number of atoms to $\natoms=5$ and consider the small instances corresponding to subsets of $\nusers \in \set{3,4,\ldots,7}$ users (always starting from the first one), for a total of 20 calls to each solver variant.
+For these problem instances the sizes range $n \in [1790, 3450]$ and $m \in [2130, 9562]$.
+Then, we fix the number of atoms to $\natoms=10$ and consider the large instances of \eqref{eq:matrixcompletion} corresponding to subsets of $\nusers \in \set{11,12,\ldots,20}$ users, for a total of 40 calls to each solver variant.
+For these problem instances the sizes range $n \in [7630, 9930]$ and $m \in [16544, 38920]$; \ipopt{} is not tested on these large instances with $\|\cdot\|_0$ because of excessive runtime.